-The Cleveland Clinic Pediatric Liver Transplant Program provides special care for children who suffer from various types of liver disease that require liver transplantation.
+The Cleveland Clinic Children's Pediatric Liver Transplant Program provides special care for children who suffer from various types of liver disease that require liver transplantation.
 Our multidisciplinary team stays with your child and your family from the time of referral to transplant, and more importantly all the way through long-term care after transplant if a transplant is required.

 While many of the causes leading to the need for a liver transplant may not be the same, they still need intense, collaborative support by multispecialty caregivers.
-Our program consists of three board certified Transplant Hepatologists who deal with all forms of liver disease, whether it requires surgery or transplant or not.
-Our surgeons, when needed, have years of experience in taking care of children and infants.
-When children need a liver transplant, you can be comforted knowing we have one of the most experienced teams in the country.
+Our program consists of five board certified Pediatric Transplant Hepatologists who deal with all forms of liver disease, whether it requires surgery or transplant or not.
+Our transplant surgeons, when needed, have years of experience in taking care of children and infants.
+When an infant or child needs a liver transplant, you can be comforted knowing we have one of the most experienced teams in the country.
 We have a dedicated team of dieticians to help with common nutritional problems, like malnutrition and vitamin deficiencies, in patients with liver disease.
 Because liver problems are often chronic, they may affect the way the child or family copes with their problems.
-This can be very stressful and we actively involve our GI-dedicated psychologists to help.
-In addition, we have social workers and pediatric pharmacists to help as well.
+These problems can be very stressful and we actively involve our transplant-dedicated psychologists to help.
+In addition, we have social workers and pediatric transplant pharmacists to help as well.

-Because liver transplantation is a lifetime commitment, the Cleveland Clinic Pediatric Liver Transplant Program makes it our priority to make sure your child receives the best treatment and to support your child and your family along your individual transplant journey.
+Because liver transplant is a lifetime commitment, the Cleveland Clinic Children's Pediatric Liver Transplant Program makes it our priority to make sure your child receives the best treatment and to support your child and your family along your individual transplant journey.

 What We Treat

-Our liver disease program treats the whole spectrum of pediatric liver disease.
+Our pediatric liver disease program treats infants and children covering the whole spectrum of pediatric liver disease.
 Once they age into young adults, we are able to maintain continuity of care by transitioning them to caregivers in collaboration with our adult liver transplant program.
-Whether your child’s illness can be managed with medications or surgery, we as a team will give them the best of care.
+Whether your child’s illness can be managed with medications or surgery, we as a team will give them the best of care regardless of their needs.